-No one that I have ever met has desired to fail reaching their goals.
+I have never met anyone who desired to fail in reaching their goals.

 We set the goals because they seem important.

-On January 1 of every year, thousands of people around the world set New Year’s resolutions and will faithfully commit to follow those goals or dreams for a few hours, a few days – and some, a few weeks.
+On January 1 of every year, thousands of people worldwide set New Year’s resolutions and will faithfully commit to following those goals or dreams for a few hours, a few days – and some weeks.

 By the end of January, most have forgotten what they set out to accomplish.

 Strive to overcome these key factors that often keep people from reaching goals, and you will accomplish yours, regardless of when you set them.

 Most fail because of a lack of planning.

 Likely, the most common goal deals with weight loss.